 Thyroid Care at Hanson Diabetes Center

-Dr. Lenita Hanson is certified to provide complete thyroid and parathyroid care.
+Dr. Lenita Hanson is qualified to provide complete thyroid and parathyroid care.
 Conditions treated at our center include:

 Thyroid Function Problems